TheEpic0ne/HelpDatblockCom/docs/rules.md

 No griefing other player's creations.

+No killing other players without their permission.

 ## Skyblock

 No griefing other player's creations.

+No killing other players without their permission.

 ## Creative

 No griefing other player's creations.

+No killing other players without their permission.

 ## Datearth